kny5/fabacademy_antonio_anaya/docs/projects/for_replication.md

 | Expired  Bottled Pineapple Juice | 500 | 67 | 80 | 73.5 | 80, 67 |
 | Expired  Bottled Pineapple Juice | 500 | 17 | 225 | 121 |  132, 87, 17, 225 |
 | Bottled Orange juice | 500 | 202 | 214 | 208 | 202, 205, 208 |

+### Answers of the approach

+Bio sensors are difficult to design, and thus to manufacture, multiple things can change from one to other device with same designed parts.

+This approach took an incredible amount of time in the design process, plus the complications of nowadays COVID-19 pandemic, but I hope this brings to someone else a bootstrap project to start with step response sensors.

+After the week20 I've realized a lot of things like could change, like size, could be 60% less by using a smaller OLED display i2C, memory size of the SAMD11 wasn't a problem using the Arduino IDE without bootloader.